hindu-comm/mail_stream_advaita-l/2015/06/Difficulty_with_Akha/73__shrImallalitAlAlitaH.md

 B: how 'akhanda' can have the 'AkAra' that too with 'vrutti' rUpa??
 Or is it symbolically used to denote the sama darshana of the samyak jnAni??

-L: akhaNDa is not brahman here ​as you appear to imply. akhaNDAkAra of vRtti means that it doesn't illuminate any adjective or relation.
+L: akhaNDa is not brahman here as you appear to imply. akhaNDAkAra of vRtti means that it doesn't illuminate any adjective or relation.
 It just dispels ignorance of / illuminates one thing, either brahman or pot without revealing it's qualties and relations.